 Section 3.
-Members shall be reimbursed for actual and necessary expenses incurred in performance of the members' duties.
+Members shall be reimbursed for actual and necessary expenses incurred in performance of the members' duties in accordance with Iowa Code Section 7E.6 and other currently applicable state law or rule.
+(Reworded per 6/24 discussion).

 Section 4.
 Substitutes for absent members will not be allowed.
 Members may attend by telephone or other electronic means.